bottlerocket-os/bottlerocket/README.md

 aws ssm start-session --target INSTANCE_ID
 ```

-With the default control container, you can make API calls to change settings in your Thar host.
+With the default control container, you can make API calls to change settings in your Bottlerocket host.
 To do even more, read the next section about the [admin container](#admin-container).

 #### Admin container

-Thar has an administrative container, disabled by default, that runs outside of the orchestrator in a separate instance of containerd.
+Bottlerocket has an administrative container, disabled by default, that runs outside of the orchestrator in a separate instance of containerd.
 This container has an SSH server that lets you log in as `ec2-user` using your EC2-registered SSH key.
 (You can easily replace this admin container with your own just by changing the URI; see [Settings](#settings).

-To enable the container, you can change the setting in user data when starting Thar, for example EC2 instance user data:
+To enable the container, you can change the setting in user data when starting Bottlerocket, for example EC2 instance user data:

 ```
 [settings.host-containers.admin]
 enabled = true
 ```

-If Thar is already running, you can enable the admin container from the default [control container](#control-container) like this:
+If Bottlerocket is already running, you can enable the admin container from the default [control container](#control-container) like this:

 ```
 enable-admin-container